 The Mayor of New York City and members of City Council have been repeatedly voicing concerns about the skyrocketing cost of living that has made even modest local spaces unaffordable.
-One of the most challenging problems for local city residents is their need to bear the costly burdens of onerous New York City (NYC) regulations - some of which deal with situations exceedingly unlikely to occur and ostensibly provide negligible returns.
-Recently enacted New York City Local Law 126 includes a virtually unknown section that purports to improve emergency communications to deaf persons stuck in an elevator, but includes an outdated, ineffective, inefficient, and costly requirement.
-Associated financial burdens must be borne by residents which increase their rents and maintenance costs, and act to reduce funds better used serving the regular needs of the disabled and elderly.
+One of the most challenging problems for local city residents is their need to bear the costly burdens of onerous New York City (NYC) regulations - some of which deal with situations exceedingly unlikely to occur, thus providing negligible returns on these investments.
+I'd like to introduce you to the latest example - recently enacted New York City Local Law 126.

 Local Law 126: A Costly, Outdated Elevator Regulation to Improve Emergency Services to the Deaf

-During the pandemic, Local Law 126 was apparently discussed by select persons and ultimately enacted on Number 7, 2021, with an effective date November 7, 2022.
+During the pandemic, Local Law 126 was apparently discussed by a select few persons and ultimately enacted on Number 7, 2021, with an effective date November 7, 2022.
 As of March 1, 2023, the official publication of Local Law 126 still shows code revisions and cross-outs, perhaps exemplifying the unsatisfactory manner in which this regulation has been handled and communicated with all necessary stakeholders.
-As matter of fact, virtually every expert to which I had spoken claimed to have no knowledge of the requirement, whose specific details concerning elevator upgrades were only allegedly shared with them just weeks before the effective date in November 2022.
+As matter of fact, virtually every real estate and elevator industry expert to which I had spoken claimed to have no knowledge of the requirement, whose specific details concerning elevator upgrades were only allegedly shared with essential industry just weeks before the effective date in November 2022.

 The attached ‘drawing’ was provided since actual product is still not yet even included in catalogs by major manufacturers (see Monitor Elevator Products current catalog) - so, at present, it must be purchased sight unseen.
 Cost is expected to range from $7,000 to 14,000 per elevator plus additional monthly monitoring (365/24/7) whose fees are also currently unknown because logistics and details are not fully established with providers.
 Whatever obvious and anticipated subsequent modifications that may be necessary will be borne by owners and residents of buildings with these elevators.

 While building management companies and the New York City Department of Buildings made sparse mention of upcoming Local Law 126 garage inspection requirements (an addition to punishing "Local Law 11" building facade regulations), there is virtually no evidence of any information that refer to these new elevator requirements.
-Inquiries made to a venerable property management company, a 50+ year elevator installer, a 40+ year elevator consultant and one of the most prominent co-op and condo associations in New York City resulted in a unanimous response - they were uninformed of exact elevator requirements even long after Local Law 126 was enacted.
+Inquiries made to a venerable property management company, a 50+ year elevator installer, a 40+ year elevator consultant and one of the most prominent co-op and condo associations in New York City resulted in a unanimous response - they were uninformed of exact elevator requirements even long after Local Law 126 was enacted and only a short time before it became effective.
+In fact, my discussions with several New York City officials made it apparent that parties being regulated - buildings and small apartment owners such as the building I represent - appear to have never informed directly of this regulation.

 A Regulation Solving a Statistically Insignificant Problem, Handled Inadequately